Absence from Classes Due to Illness or Emergency

 Students should provide, if possible, advance notice to faculty of absences from classes and explain the reasons.
 Students are also responsible for providing documentation for faculty members to verify reasons for absences from classes.
 This may consist of a statement from a doctor, a report from the Health Center, or an obituary notice.

-The Dean of Students and the Dean of the College attempt to facilitate communication between students and their faculty when students must be absent from classes for an extended period of time (one week or longer) and they are not able to contact their faculty directly.
+The Dean of Students and the Dean of Academic Planning and Advising attempt to facilitate communication between students and their faculty when students must be absent from classes for an extended period of time (one week or longer) and they are not able to contact their faculty directly.
 More detailed information regarding absences may be found in the policy section of this handbook.

 Academic advisors are faculty members who assist students in planning their academic programs.
 Students who have declared majors are assigned advisors in their major departments.
-Students who have not yet declared majors are assigned advisors by the Office of the Dean of the College.
+Students who have not yet declared majors are assigned advisors by the Office of the Dean Dean of Academic Planning and Advising.

 Students should contact their academic advisors when planning their programs for the following semester.
 Freshmen and first semester transfer students, students in AOP programs, and students on academic probation are required to meet with their advisor before registration.
 Advisors are available during office hours or by appointment.
 Contact your advisor or the department secretary for office hour availability.
 Although the advisor’s role in offering aid is very important, the ultimate responsibility for devising suitable schedules and meeting degree requirements rests with the student.
 Thus, before meeting with their faculty advisors students should become familiar with the College’s requirements, their department’s requirements, and their own academic transcripts.

 All students are expected to maintain satisfactory levels of academic achievement (at least a 2.0 cumulative grade point average) throughout their tenure at Geneseo and to make satisfactory progress toward their degrees.